duckida/micropython-ht16k33/README.md

 NOTE: At this time, only the 14-segment alphanumeric and 7-segment numeric displays have been tested.
 Others *may* work but have not been tested.
 Be warned!

+This is a fork with MIP support as I added a package.json.